Resources and support to help you network & find a mentor.

 - Explain why you are reaching out and what your are hoping to learn through an informational interview

 Tips for using the Trojan Network to reach out: To connect appropriately, the USC Trojan Network has templates to guide the conversation.
-Once you log-in and identify an individual you want to speak with, select “Let’s Connect” and a window with three different email templates will pop up.
-Use these templates for emails you send to potential new contacts.
+Once you log-in and identify an individual you want to speak with, select “Let’s Connect” and a window with message templates will be available for you to choose from.
+Use these templates to your first message to potential new contacts.

 Tips for using LinkedIn to reach out: When requesting a connection, you should personalize the message to explain why you wish to connect and what outcome you are hoping for (i.e. an informational interview).